 Pune, India, August, 2019 /MRFR Press Release/- Market Research Future published a Half-Cooked Research Report on the Global Fault Current Limiter Market.

-The Global Fault Current Limiter Market is projected to be valued at USD 7.17 Billion by 2025, with ~8.16% CAGR during the forecast period, 2019–2025.
+The Global Fault Current Limiter Market is projected to be valued at USD 8620.71 Million by 2030, with 7.6% CAGR during the forecast period, 2022–2030.
 The fault current limiter is a device that controls the fault current levels on utility transmission and distribution networks.
 The device remains invisible unlike reactors which possess some resistance during normal operation.

 In 2018, North America dominated the global fault current limiter market in terms of share: MRFR